 A Growing Problem

 It's much more than a casual drink or a pain pill now and again.
-More older adults are abusing alcohol and drugs.
-Some reports estimated substance abuse disorders among people over 50 would hit 5.7 million in 2020.
-That's more than double the number in 2006.
+More middle-aged and older adults are misusing alcohol, opioids, heroin, and marijuana.
+The National Institute on Drug Abuse reported in 2019 that rates of substance use had climbed in adults between 50 and 64 years old and in those 65 years and older in the previous decade.
 It's been called the "invisible epidemic."
 But knowing what to look out for can help you protect yourself or a loved one.

 Why It Happens

 People face big changes later in life.
 They may feel stress and anxiety due to:

 Some turn to alcohol or drugs to soothe worries and fill the time.
 Also, baby boomers (those born between 1946 and 1964) came of age when opinions about alcohol, marijuana, and other drugs were changing.
 Some kept those views as they aged.